kurt-krueckeberg/open-fda-device-events/sphinx/significant_device_adverse_event_fields.md

 - Unknown = Unknown"|`source_type:consumer`
 `mdr_report_key`| a string that acts like a primary and foreign key for joining four file together|
 `date_report`| Date the initial reporter (whoever initially provided information to the user facility, manufacturer, or importer) provided the information about the event.|
-`device.generic_name`| The generic or common name of the suspect medical device or a generally descriptive name (e.g. urological catheter, heart pacemaker, patient restraint, etc.).This is an `.exact` field.|`device.generic_name:LASIK`? `device.generaic_name:"refractive surgery`?
+`device.generic_name`| The generic or common name of the suspect medical device or a generally descriptive name (e.g. urological catheter, heart pacemaker, patient restraint, etc.).This is an `.exact` field.|`device.generic_name:LASIK` or `device.generaic_name:"refractive surgery`
 `mdr_text.text`|Narrative text or problem description.
 This is an `.exact field`.| `type_of_report`|"A string that describes the type of report.
 This is an .exact field.
 Value is one of the following: